 Aside from a bit of bushwhacking and route finding, this is a very pleasant route, and a wonderful historic alternative to walking along the highway!

-Waterton – While most sections of the GDT in Waterton Lakes NP have re-opened, the Akamina Parkway will be closed this summer due to construction.
-Waterton officials have confirmed that it is unlikely there will be any access allowed along the Akamina Parkway this summer, so GDT Hikers will not be able to connect from Cameron Lake to the Rowe Lakes trailhead nor access the Mount Rowe alternate route.
-The portion of the Crandell Lake Trail in the Akamina valley will also be closed.
+Waterton – While most sections of the GDT in Waterton Lakes NP have re-opened, the Akamina Parkway will be closed this summer due to construction, so GDT Hikers will not be able to connect from Cameron Lake to the Rowe Lakes trailhead nor access the Mount Rowe alternate route.

-As long as the Akamina Parkway remains closed to hikers, a detour can be followed from the Waterton Townsite to reconnect with the GDT via the Kootenai Brown Trail, Red Rock Parkway and Blakiston Valley Trail, a distance of 28 km vs 43 km on the GDT.
-The detour begins at the Carthew-Alderson trailhead (a3) where hikers follow Evergreen Avenue for 1.8 km to reach the Kootenai Brown Trail (paved bike path paralleling the park entrance road) near Linnet Lake.
-Follow the Kootenai Brown Trail for 2.5 km to reach to the Crandell Lake trailhead on the Red Rock Parkway.
-The Crandell Lake Trail parallels the Red Rock Parkway for 6.8 km to Crandell Mountain campground (closed in 2020).
-Turn right (north) avoiding the bridge to the campground, leaving the trail to head west on the Red Rock Parkway the remaining 7 km to reach the Red Rock Canyon trailhead.
-From the trailhead, follow the Blakiston Valley Trail – 10 km on good trail, to reach the GDT below South Kootenay Pass, 4.3 km south of Sage Pass (a17).
+As long as the Akamina Parkway remains closed to hikers, a detour can be followed from Waterton Townsite to reconnect with the GDT via the Crandell Lake Trail, Red Rock Parkway and Blakiston Valley Trail, a distance of about 26 km vs 43 km on the GDT.
+The detour begins at the Carthew-Alderson trailhead where hikers follow the Townsite Loop Trail north for 500 metres to a crosswalk on the Akamina Parkway and the Crandell Lake trailhead.
+The Crandell Lake Trail parallels the Akamina Parkway for 6.4 km to reach the southern shore of Crandell Lake.
+Hike around the west side of the lake and reach the entrance to Crandell Mountain campground (closed) in 2.4 km.
+Turn left (north) across the bridge, leaving the trail to walk on the campground access road for 850 metres.
+Turn left (west) to follow the Red Rock Parkway the remaining 6 km to reach the Red Rock Canyon trailhead.
+From the trailhead, follow the Blakiston Valley Trail – 10 km on good trail, to reach the GDT below South Kootenay Pass, 4.3 km south of Sage Pass.

 Kiwetinok Alternate – The start of the climb up to Kiwetinok Gap now begins 650 metres farther down the Kiwetinok valley in order to avoid the worst section of bushwhacking.